Academic Support

 Ms D Carrick - More Able Coordinator

-Ewell Castle School provides a differentiated curriculum which, by its very nature, pays close attention to the needs of the individual, facilitated by small class sizes.
-We are inclusive in our approach and those pupils, who the School believes would benefit from the education that Ewell Castle is able to provide, will not be denied access because of a special educational need or disability (See Admissions Policy).
+Ewell Castle School provides a modified curriculum which, by its very nature, pays close attention to the needs of the individual, facilitated by small class sizes.
+We are inclusive in our approach and those pupils, who the school believes would benefit from the education that Ewell Castle is able to provide, will not be denied access because of a special educational need or disability (SEND) (See Admissions Policy).

-We are currently a team of ten Learning Support Teachers (including the Head of Learning Support), each holding a Certificate or Diploma in SpLD, six Learning Support Assistants and an ASD mentor.
+We are currently a team of ten Learning Support Teachers (LSTs) (including the Head of Learning Support), eight Learning Support Assistants (LSAs), a mentor who specialises in the Autistic Spectrum Condition (ASC) and Attention Deficit Hyperactivity Disorder (ADHD) and an Emotional Literacy Support Assistant (ELSA)

-We have access to a peripatetic Speech and Language Therapist and Behavioural Consultant.
+We have access to a peripatetic Speech and Language Therapist (S<) and an Occupational Therapist (OT)

-We provide Learning Support in the following ways:
+Learning support is provided to pupils in the following ways:

-• Identifying and assessing individual pupils’ needs through screening and/ or assessments by specialist teachers.
-Referrals to the department are encouraged from staff and parents/ guardians.
+Identifying and assessing individual pupils’ needs through screening and/or assessments by specialist teachers.
+Referrals to the department are encouraged from staff and parents.

-• Monitoring of individual progress and planning of interventions at relevant stages.
+Monitoring of individual pupil progress and planning of interventions at relevant stages.

-• Some in class support, where resources allow, from Learning Support Assistants whose range of skills support students directly and indirectly whilst also assisting staff and liaising with parents/ guardians.
+Identified in class support, where resources allow, from Learning Support Assistants (LSAs) who have a range of skills and training to support pupils directly and indirectly whilst also assisting staff and liaising with parents.

 Individual/ Small Group Tuition